 Applicants are notified of admission status as the decisions are made.
 The deadline for applications is February 1 (amended by faculty in 2011).
 Announcements of awards of financial support are typically made by April1.
-By state law, international students are considered for funding only after their scores on the SPEAK test meet the English proficiency standards set by the University.
+By state law, international students are eligible for funding only after their English proficiency scores are tested and meet the English proficiency standards set by the University.
 Depending on available space, applications for admission without requests for departmental funding are accepted on a rolling basis until July 15 for the academic year.